baetyl/baetyl/doc/us-en/overview/OpenEdge-open-framework.md

 ## OpenEdge Network Protocol Support

 OpenEdge supports network protocols in 3 aspects: one is for IoT applications, OpenEdge provides device connect services based on Local Hub Module through MQTT protocol.
-And it supports `TCP`, `SSL`(TCP + SSL), `WS`(Websocket) and `WSS`(Websocket + SSL) 4 connection modes; the second is for the device hardware information reporting service, OpenEdge supports the HTTPS protocol; the other is for the remote service with the cloud, OpenEdge supports multiple network protocols.
+And it supports `TCP`, `SSL`(TCP + SSL), `WS`(Websocket) and `WSS`(Websocket + SSL) 4 connection methods; the second is for the device hardware information reporting service, OpenEdge supports the HTTPS protocol; the other is for the remote service with the cloud, OpenEdge supports multiple network protocols.
 For example, OpenEdge publishes data message to the remote hub through Remote Module with MQTT protocol, publishes the data message to the remote Kafka through Kafka module, etc.

 ## OpenEdge System Platform Support